 Ngaben Cremation Ceremony in Bali

-Hinduism teaches that life is a cycle of birth, death and rebirth, which can only be broken when the soul is pure enough to be reunited with the gods.
-In order to be reincarnated into a new body, the soul must be released through the cleansing fire of a cremation.
+Hinduism teaches that life is a cycle of birth, death and rebirth that can only be broken when the soul is pure enough to be reunited with the gods.
+To be reborn into a new body, the soul must be released through the purifying fire of a cremation.